Lightstreamer/Lightstreamer-example-StockList-client-ember/README.md

 ## Lightstreamer Compatibility Notes

-- Compatible with Lightstreamer JavaScript Client library version 6.0 or newer (installation instructions for version 8.0 or newer).
+* Compatible with Lightstreamer Web Client library version 9.0 or newer.
+* For Lightstreamer Server 7.3.2 or newer.
+Ensure that Web Client API is supported by Lightstreamer Server license configuration.
+* For a version of this example compatible with Lightstreamer SDK for Web Clients version 8.x or earlier, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-ember/releases/tag/for-client-8.x).